Native Americans Call For Action Against Violence, Trafficking Of Indigenous Women

 “The parade gives us an opportunity to show our beauty and that we're still here,” Graywolf added.

-A group of Native Americans chanted "We're still here" during the parade.
-The words were also printed on some participants' T-shirts.
+A group of Native Americans chanted:“We're still here” during the parade.
+The words were also printed on some participants' T-shirts.– NNN-XINHUA

 Legal Disclaimer: